Family Travel on a Budget: Tips and Tricks (2025)

 With many places suffering from over-tourism, sometimes public transit is not only cheaper – but the more relaxing way to do it, rather than fighting for parking spots.

-Banff, Alberta for example, no longer allows parking at some of its prime lakes, and offers a spectacular public transit option.
+- Banff, Alberta for example, no longer allows parking at some of its prime lakes, and offers a great public transit option (which you still need to book in advance)

-One time, I spend almost $100 just on some food and drinks at the Reykjavik airport in Iceland.
+I spent almost $100 just on some food and drinks at the Reykjavik airport in Iceland.

 If your flight doesn’t provide a meal, then eat a big meal beforehand and pack extra snacks in your carry-on, like fruit, or sandwiches.